Education Policy

 • Loryn Okken, Senior Director of Provider Strategy and Operations, DaVita

-• Alissa Skinner, Senior Vice President and Branch Manager, Alpine Bank
+• Alissa (Skinner) Gallardo, Executive Vice President, Alpine Bank

-• Mark Tapy, Senior Talent Management Manager, Pinnacol Assurance
+• Mark Tapy, Director of Talent Management, Pinnacol Assurance

 A supermajority of Colorado voters - 72 percent - agree that business should play a greater role in efforts to improve the state’s education system.